jcarter62/udacity-project5/README.md

 * execute _python app.py_
 * open browser, and visit [http://localhost:8000](http://localhost:8000)
 * if first time running, login in order to add categories or items.

+## Installing - Amazon lightsail
+* Create ubuntu 16.04 instance.
+* Login via ssh
+* clone the repository into a folder owned by user: ubuntu or another.
+* Execute the script found in repository/sys-config/aws/install_script, in order to install required components.
+* Modify apache2 configuration, using examples in repository/sys-config/apache.<br>* Add variable to envvars<br>* Modify 000-default.conf

 ## Walkthrough Images